How to Track User Activity in WordPress

 Google Analytics will see the above example as 2 separate visitors, the second of which completed a conversion via Direct traffic.
 If you have UserID tracking set up, though, you can see that someone clicked on your social media campaign, then came back via the Direct channel to complete the conversion.

-Not only will you be able to track the engagement data of each unique user, but you can discover what devices they used and track multiple sessions over an extended period of time.
+Not only will you be able to track the engagement data of each unique user, but you can discover what devices they used, which channel they used to find your site, their revenue, and more, and track multiple sessions over an extended period of time.

 Track Specific Users for Support or Marketing